joysarkar39/CSE-0406-Summer-2021/Experiment 2/README.md

-# Simple Calculator using Arduino with keypad and show output with Virtual Terminal
+# Simple Calculator using Arduino with keypad and show output in Serial monitor

+POT : Analog Input Read